RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

 then used as input to the membrane symmetric docking application, which searches for possible confromations by reassembling and docking subunits together.

-This application combines the membrane framework, symmetry machineary, and standard symmetric docking algorithm in Rosetta.
+This application combines the membrane framework, symmetry machinery, and standard symmetric docking algorithm in Rosetta.
 Currently, docking of Cyclic (C) symmetries is supported.

 ## Executable/Script ##
-Rosetta/main/source/bin/membrane_symmdocking.linuxgccrelease
+Rosetta/main/source/bin/membrane_symdocking.linuxgccrelease

 ## Generating Inputs ##
 Three initial input files are required for this protocol: